Aadhaar-PAN Linking: How To Link PAN With Aadhaar Online

-Here's how to link the Aadhaar number with PAN card online (through SMS and through income tax e-filing portal):
+Here's how you can link your Aadhaar number with the PAN online (through SMS and through the e-filing portal):

-In order to link a PAN with Aadhaar online, the assessee is required to log in to the é-filing portal, according to the Income Tax Department.

 Link Aadhaar with PAN through SMS service